sxsw/rfm/README.md

 ## Basic usage

+Put your configuration settings in a hash represented by RFM_CONFIG.
+This will make it easier to get and use objects in Rfm.

+	   RFM_CONFIG = {
+	     :host          => 'main_host',
+	     :database      => 'main_database',
+	     :account_name  => 'myname',
+	     :password      => 'somepass',
+	     :ssl           => false,
+	     :second_server => {
+	       :host        => 'second_host',
+	       :database    => 'second_database'
+	     }

+Then you have two easy ways to access your layouts - and your data.

 ### With models

-* Set RFM_CONFIG with your configuration data

-* Load Rfm

-* Specify some models

-* Rfm models have the same methods available to them as Rfm layout objects
+Rfm models provide easy access to the record-finder functions of Rfm layouts, and they give us a way to easily persist objects to the database.

+	   class User < Rfm::Base
+	     config :layout => 'my_layout_name'
+	   end

+	   @user = User.new(:login => 'bill', :password => 'xxxxxxxx', :email => 'my@email.com')
+	   @user.save!

+	   @user.login
+	   # => 'bill'

+	   @user.field_names
+	   # => ['login', 'encryptedPassword', 'email', 'groups', 'lastLogin' ]

+	   User.field_names
+	   # => ['login', 'encryptedPassword', 'email', 'groups', 'lastLogin' ]

 ### Manually

+Create a layout object using default configuration settings.

+	   my_layout = Rfm.layout 'layout_name'

+Create a layout object using a subgroup of configuration settings.

+	   my_layout = Rfm.layout :subgroup_name

-Create a layout object
+Create a layout object passing in a layout name, multiple config subgroups to merge, and specific settings.

-	   Rfm::Server.new(RFM_CONFIG)['my_db_name']['my_layout_name']

-### Finding and manipulating Filemaker data

-...
+	   my_layout = Rfm.layout 'layout_name', :second_server, :log_actions => true

+Once you have an Rfm model or layout, you can use any of the standard Rfm commands to create, search, edit, and delete records.
+To learn more about these commands, see below for Databases, Layouts, Resultsets, and Records.
+Or checkout the documentation for Rfm::Layout, Rfm::Record, and Rfm::Base.

-# Working with "classic" Rfm
+# Working with "classic" Rfm features

-All of Rfm's original features and functions are available as they were before.
-Some functions have been enhanced, and just a very few have been modified from their original spec.
+All of Rfm's original features and functions are available as they were before, though some low-level functionality has changed slightly.

 ## Connecting

 IMPORTANT:SSL and Certificate verification are on by default.
 Please see Server#new in rdocs for explanation and setup.